emissary-ingress/emissary/reference/core/ambassador.md

-If you need more flexible and configurable options, Ambassador Pro supports a [pluggable Filter system](/reference/filter-reference).
+If you need more flexible and configurable options, Ambassador Edge Stack supports a [pluggable Filter system](/reference/filter-reference).